 The Rose project was a challenging process.
 There were two dwelling units in need of major repairs due to water damage, mold, and structural issues.
-Almost no part of the existing structures were salvageable.
-So the best solution was to demolish and replace the existing structure with two new dwelling units.
+Almost no part of the existing structure elements was salvageable.
+So, the best solution was to demolish and replace the existing structure with two new dwelling units.
 But that solution was not possible because the existing structures were built outside of the allowable building setbacks mandated by the City of Berkeley Development Standards.
-If demolished we could not rebuild the structure in the same footprint and that would cause a significant loss of living space with almost less than 70% of the existing footprints.
+If demolished we could not rebuild the structure in the same footprint and that would cause a significant loss of living space with almost less than 70% of the existing footprints (to about 70%).

 In addition, the process of demolition and reconstruction would trigger the approval of the new design by the Use Permit (UP) process, which would take more than a year to complete.

-The renovation and remodel of the main dwelling unit in front used the same design concept and opened up the attic space into the living/dining room, kitchen, and two bedrooms.
-Even though there was no increase in the original floor area of the building, experience of the interior spaces were phenomenal.
-The high vaulted ceiling with generous use of skylight and recessed ceiling lights.
+The Rose project was a renovation and remodel of the main dwelling unit in front of the property, which followed the same design concept of opening up the attic space.
+The result was a spacious living/dining room, kitchen, and two bedrooms that did not increase the original floor area of the building.
+The interior spaces offered a phenomenal experience, thanks to the high vaulted ceiling with generous use of skylight and recessed ceiling lights.
 These features enhanced the experience of the three-dimensional space as they brought to life the length, width, and depth of the geometric shapes in the ceiling.

-We then wrapped the front building with a deck, porch and patio, which in turn enhanced the experience of indoor/outdoor that was missing in the original house.
-The final touch was creation of a small off street parking, in front of the house, for an electrical vehicle charging station.
+The project also added a deck, porch and patio to the front building, which created a sense of indoor/outdoor connection that was lacking in the original house.
+The final touch was a small off street parking spot for an electrical vehicle charging station in front of the house.

-The design and built of Rose project with 2,640.00 sq ft lot area and 1,240.00 sq. ft. total gross floor area provided two comfortable dwelling units in one of the best neighborhoods in berkeley with efficient design and excellent workmanship and with project timeline of less than a year from design to completion of construction.
+The design and built of Rose project, with 2,640.00 sq ft lot area and 1,240.00 sq. ft. total gross floor area, provided two comfortable dwelling units in one of the best neighborhoods in Berkeley.
+The project showcased efficient design and excellent workmanship, and was completed in less than a year from design to construction.